iur-y/DE-ZoomCamp-Homework-3/README.md

 ```

 ## Question 1:
-Question 1: What is count of records for the 2022 Green Taxi Data??
+What is count of records for the 2022 Green Taxi Data??
 - 65,623,481
 - 840,402
 - 1,936,423